UniversalDependencies/docs/_en/dep/acl-relcl.md

 The WH-adverb typically is used to question a nominal (noun phrase or prepositional phrase), so we use the adnominal clause label to highlight the corresponding structure.

-### Free Relatives Versus Interrogative/Exclamative Complement Clauses
+### Free Relatives versus Interrogative/Exclamative Complement Clauses

 Free relatives are subtly different from **interrogative clauses**, where the WH-word making it interrogative is inside the clause.
 Verbs such as *wonder*, *know*, and *tell* license interrogative complement clauses (including ones beginning with *whether*).